ameiyn510/eloquent-javascript/reading/ch2-program-structure.md

 The reserved keyword 'let' indicates this statement will define a variable.

->After a variable has been defined, its name can be used as an expression.
-The value of such an expression is the value the variable currently holds.
-Here’s an example: -Eloquent JavaScript
+Once defined, a variable name can be used as an expression.
+That expression's value is identical to the value held by the variable.

 ```javascript
 let five = 5